dr. Laura Bos, ACLC, Lecturer of Linguistics, Faculty of Humanities, University of Amsterdam

-There are two guest speakers at this combined ACLC SMART lecture.
-Laura Bos is the ACLC guest speaker, the title of her lecture and her abstract are now available.
-The SMART guest speaker will be anounced shortly.
+Laura Bos is the guest speaker at this ACLC seminar, the title of her lecture and her abstract are now available.

 Recently, Bastiaanse and colleagues (2011) identified past time reference morphology as a particular source of the prominent tense inflection problems in agrammatic aphasia.
 Using a verb with past time reference requires additional processing, because the past verb form has to be linked to an event in discourse — this in contrast with non-past time reference.
 They captured this in the Past Discourse Linking Hypothesis (PADILIH).